droliva10/Project_4/README.md

 Only the Jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP address: My personal IP address
 -  Whitelisted (Personal IP address)

-Machines within the network can only be accessed by the Jump-box through the control nose and a shell.
+Machines within the network can only be accessed by the Jump-box through the control node SSH connection.

 - I have allowed Kirk  (Jump-box) access to the Back-end Server Pool and Splunk Enterprise.